briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 ---
-title: I deployed the same Django application to AWS ECS with Terraform and CDK
+title: My Infrastructure as Code Rosetta Stone - Deploying the same web application on AWS ECS with CDK, Terraform and Pulumi
 date: '2022-06-26'
-description: "This article is a deep technical dive into two popular Infrastructure as Code tools: Terraform and CDK.
-I will show how these two tools can be used for the task of provisioning infrastructure on AWS for running a serverless, containerized Django application in a production environment using ECS Fargate and GitHub Actions."
+description: "I wrote three reusable infrastructure as code libraries to develop high-level abstractions for deploying containerized web apps on AWS ECS.
+This article will provide an overview of my experience working with CDK, Terraform and Pulumi and will cover how I use these libraries in automated infrastructure deployment pipelines using GitHub Actions"
 # image: /static/adhoc.png
 tags:
   - django
+  - cdk
   - terraform
-  - cdk
+  - pulumi
   - cloudformation
   - github-actions
   - aws